Luisant: Vecatra

 The great spirits are always the second ring, touching and knowing the widest better than any other.

-Third ring is singularly composed by the leader of our circle.
+Third ring is singularly composed by the leaders of our circle, the Mothers and above them the Crones.
 Of all the human creatures, to them alone do we ever submit.
 We elevate them so they may know Vecatra’s will, and for this we offer respect.
 They are not always right in their choices, but they sometimes can see when we are blind.

 The rings within we can only hope grow more intimate and plentiful with each passing year.
 Welcomed, as long as the wider circles are never betrayed.

-To submit only to our greater circles is not to deprive us from our ability to honor and respect outsiders, however.
-Long in the past we’ve known alliances with other circles, and even now we recognize kinship to our Benalian cousins.
+We do recognize kinship to our Benalian cousins.
 They are spiritually sick, wolves misled by their own sheep’s clothing.
-They’re our sick wolves, though.
+They are our sick wolves, though.
 Just, don’t get too close to the fangs.

 In their own fear they don’t always know their strength.
 So, we do not hide our strengths from them, but we do protect our circle through lies and omission as situations demand.
 We speak in veiled words, carefully consider our audiences at any time.
 We learn the tongue of the sheep, and speak of our legends in saints in ways palatable to them.
 There is no more shame in deception as there is in a hunter camouflaging themself until ready to strike, or a grove tender planting flowers that deter harmful creatures.

-The invasive Lions do pose a threat, however, one we must be careful not to weaken us.
+The invasive Lions do pose a threat that we must be careful not to allow to weaken us.
 When dealing with them we must constantly remember not to compromise our own growth.

 When others struggle we do not confuse our own carefully cultivated strength for obligation to assist.
 We assist Vecatra, and those that serve her as we do.
 Our circle.
 To allow ourselves to stray from this path to help the diseased puts our energies and love to waste.
 This has always, and always will, lead to weakness.